blindnet-io/product-management/decisions/DR-update-devkit-architecture.md

 ### TBD Retention policy

-Since no capture/fragment ids can be accessed by a privacy compiler, handling retention policies becomes a tricky problem.
+Since metadata can't be accessed by a privacy compiler, handling retention policies becomes a tricky problem.
 Data access engine can handle them by querying the storage on fixed intervals.
 That might put burden of additional development on a client.

+### TBD Provenance

+Privacy compiler should also be aware of data transfers between the systems, which includes knowing about the ids of the transferred data.

 ###